towersvault/shinpokered/README.md

   - Gym leader names have been restored on the trainer card
     - These were removed during localization as a simple and expedient solution
     - So this is more of a correction to the localization than a strict graphical error
+  - Restored intro "Presents" for all builds as localizers did not need to do this for Nintendo of America
   - Glitched sprites can no longer cause a buffer overflow that corrupts the hall of fame
   - Returning from the status screen when an opponent is in substitute/minimize no longer glitches the graphics
   - PC graphic restored to celadon hotel